vchernyshov/reaktive-pm/README.md

 - Worked Android sample
 - Worked iOS sample
 - Implemented control to deal with permissions
+- Implemented control to deal with socket IO(code from library - https://github.com/icerockdev/moko-socket-io)

 ## What can be improved:
 - Implementation of RetainMode at ```PmUiViewControllerDelegate```